 The Cullian diamond is the largest rough diamond ever found.
 Currently a part of the crown jewels of the United Kingdom, this rough gem held a breathtaking 3,106.75 total Carats.
 Two cut diamonds have been forged from it since its discovery in 1905.
 One, known as the “Star of Africa” is 530.2 carats, and the other “Lesser Star of Africa” is 545.67 carats.
 The estimated price for the largest piece of bling on earth?
 A jaw-dropping $400 million.

 2. The Sancy Diamond

-When and Where It Was Found: Believed to be of Indian origin, the Sancy Diamond is named after the first owner Nicholas Harlai, Seigneur de Sancy.
-It is priceless.
-It is an extraordinarily beautiful pale yellow diamond with symmetrical facets.
-This is put at display at Apollo Gallery of the Louvre Museum located in France.
+This incredible 55.23 carat pale yellow diamond with symmetrical facets is believed to be of Indian origin.
+Appraised to be literally priceless, the Sancy Diamond is named after the first owner Nicholas Harlai, Seigneur de Sancy.
+It is currently on display at Apollo Gallery of the Louvre Museum located in France.

 India’s most famous diamond, Koh-I-Noor, was discovered in Andhra Pradesh before being seized by the British East India Company prior to India’s independence.
 It has been passed down in the generations since as part of the crown jewels of the United Kingdom.
 The 105 carats of this breathtaking diamond are too valuable to have a price tag attached.